Current situation of Baha'is in Iran

 On 24 August 2013, a well-known member of the Baha'i community of the city of Bandar Abbas in southern Iran was murdered.
 The body of Mr. Ataollah Rezvani was found, shot in the back of the head, in his car in an isolated location near the railway station on the outskirts of Bandar Abbas.
 Every indication is that Mr. Rezvani's murder was religiously motivated.
 His killing came after a series of incidents that were apparently designed to force him and his family to leave the city.
 He had been under pressure from agents of the Ministry of Intelligence, who instigated his dismissal from a job in water purification.
 Recently, he had begun to receive menacing telephone calls from unknown persons.
 This came against a backdrop of attacks on Baha’is from the pulpit by local clerics in the past several years.
 The Baha'i International Community has said the murder should be treated as a hate crime, and it has called for an investigation.
 Since 2005 in Iran, at least nine Baha’is have been murdered or died under suspicious circumstances.

-There are currently 116 Baha’is in prison, all on false charges related solely to their religious belief.
+There are currently 136 Baha’is in prison, all on false charges related solely to their religious belief.
 The list includes all seven Baha’i leaders, who currently remain in prison, serving wrongful 20-year sentences for allegedly “disturbing national security,” “spreading propaganda against the regime,” and “engaging in espionage.”
 Their arrests in 2008 and sentencing in 2010 provoked an international outcry and are the longest sentences of any current prisoners of conscience in Iran.
+In December 2013, the seven wrote to Iranian President Hassan Rouhani to express their views on his proposed "Iranian Charter of Citizen's Rights."

 Among the most troubling of incidents recently have been a series of cases where Baha'i women have been imprisoned with infant children.
 On 27 April 2013, a woman and her one-year-old child were taken to Semnan prison to serve a two-year sentence.
 Last year, the Baha'i International Community learned of three instances in which young babies were imprisoned along with their Baha’i mothers.
 A five-month-old boy was incarcerated with his mother in Semnan on 22 September 2012.
 In December 2012, the boy was hospitalized outside of the prison suffering from a lung disease caused by unsanitary prison conditions.
 His mother continues to serve a 23-month sentence.
 His father is also behind bars.
 Another baby -- the 10-month-old son of a Semnan woman who is serving a 30-month sentence -- contracted an intestinal infection and an ear condition.
 He was taken out of the prison by his father for tests, was prescribed medication, and is now back in prison with his mother.
 On 17 December 2012, another Semnan woman was imprisoned with her one-year-old child.